Faith: it’s either you have it, or you don’t; there is no in-between.

 However, without faith, it is impossible to find, approach, and please God.

-In fact, you will not get to enjoy God’s best if you don’t walk in faith.
+You will not get to enjoy God’s best if you don’t walk in faith.

 Anyone who refuses to walk with faith but lives by sight has aborted God’s promises of victory, peace, miracles, breakthroughs, power, deliverance, wealth, healing, and all the other blessings God has promised.